hsanson/vim-android/README.md

 If the plugin detects the AndroidManifest.xml file and the g:android_sdk_path is correctly set then it defines some commands that you can use to compile and install your application:

- - AndroidDebug:          - Compiles the application on debug mode.
+ - AndroidDebug: Compiles the application on debug mode.
- - AndroidRelease:        - Compiles the application on release mode.
+ - AndroidRelease: Compiles the application on release mode.
- - AndroidDebugInstall:   - Compiles and installs the application in debug mode.
+ - AndroidDebugInstall: Compiles and installs the application in debug mode.
 I you have more than one device/emulator connected you will be prompted with a list of devices so you can select on which one to install.
+If no device or emulator is found then this command fallbacks to compilation only.
- - AndroidReleaseInstall: - Same as AndroidDebugInstall but in release mode.
+ - AndroidReleaseInstall: Same as AndroidDebugInstall but in release mode.
+ - AndroidUpdateAndroidTags: Creates a ctags file with the Android SDK sources.
+The resulting file is saved at *g:android_sdk_tags* if defined or at *~/.vim/tags/android* if not.
+This command depends on VimProc plugin so will only work if it is installed.
+Note that this command can take a long time to finish so only use it when you update the Android SDK with new versions.
+ - AndroidUpdateProjectTags: Creates a ctags file with the current android project sources.
+The file is stored at the project root and called *.tags*.
+Make sure you add this file to your tags variable (e.g. set tags+=.tags).

 ## Command Mappings

 You may prefer to map the above commands to some shorter strings so you do not have to type the commands every time: